Overall, men are more likely than women to use nearly every type of illicit drug.

 Part of the reason for this is that women metabolize alcohol differently than men.
 After drinking the same amount of alcohol, women tend to have higher blood alcohol concentrations than men, making them more susceptible to the effects of alcohol abuse.

-According to APA, cigarettes are the most commonly used tobacco product and the product most commonly associated with a diagnosis of a tobacco use disorder.
+According to the APA, cigarettes are the most commonly used tobacco product and the product most commonly associated with a diagnosis of a tobacco use disorder.
 Over 90 percent of people diagnosed with a tobacco use disorder are cigarette smokers.

 Rates of tobacco use disorders are slightly higher among adult males (14 percent) than females (12 percent) in the United States.

 Research studies have suggested that the smoking behavior of females differs from males.
-Females may smoke fewer cigarettes per day, may not inhale as deeply as men do, and may be more likely to use cigarettes with lower nicotine or tar counts.
+Females may smoke fewer cigarettes per day, may not inhale as deeply as men do, and maybe more likely to use cigarettes with lower nicotine or tar counts.

-Although rates from tobacco-related diseases/conditions are higher in men than they are in women, these issues are increasing at a faster rate in women than they are in men.
+Although rates for tobacco-related diseases/conditions are higher in men than they are in women, these issues are increasing at a faster rate in women than they are in men.
 In 2014, the Centers for Disease Control and Prevention (CDC) reported that from 2005 to 2009, about 201,000 women died every year due to smoking-related issues compared to 278,000 men.

 Thus, the substances associated with the highest rates of substance abuse in both men and women are most likely tobacco products, especially cigarettes, and alcohol.